 9643.
 Catalan numbers

-Catalan numbers cn are given by recurrence relation:
+Catalan numbers cn are defined by the recurrence relation:

 Input.
 Two integers n (0 ≤ n ≤ 104) and m (0 < m ≤ 109).